anilabraham-IT/IntuneEDU/IntuneEDU/edit-groups-intune-for-edu.md

 # Edit existing groups

-This articles describes how to change the following group attributes from the Intune for Education portal > **Groups** page:
+This article describes how to change the following group attributes from the Intune for Education portal > **Groups** page:

 * Group name
 * Group membership